AlexandreQuach/alexandre-quach-public/_profile/bio.md

 # Alexandre Quach - Professional biography

-I am driven by a single question: **"How can we make people, computers and organizations work together way better than they do today?"**
+I am driven by a single question: **"How can we make people, computers and organizations work together exponentially better than they do today?"**

 I have dedicated my professional life to developing the next generation of collective intelligence and wisdom.
 Technology after technology, systems can work together in smarter ways.